xherin1999/noetia/noetia-whitepaper-v0.1-beta28.md

 ### C.2 Introducing $\Pi\Omega$ — Risk Background, Protocol-Anthropic Move, and Shell Constraints
 This section introduces **$\Pi\Omega$ (Pi-Omega)** as a *protocol lens* for the downstream risk background in which Noetia must remain implementable.

-- **Bulk / $\Omega$** (in this appendix) names the downstream complexity domain: the space of uncontrolled facts, adversarial incentives, and high-dimensional interaction outcomes.
+- **Bulk / $\Pi\Omega$ (frequently written simply as $\Omega$ in this appendix)** names the downstream complexity domain: the space of uncontrolled facts, adversarial incentives, and high-dimensional interaction outcomes.
+Crucially, this domain is **operationally inseparable** from the inevitable cognitive/epistemic interface constraint of the Mind itself; there is no independent "Bulk" waiting behind the projection.
-- **$\Pi\Omega$** names the *inevitable cognitive/epistemic interface* by which contracting Minds can relate to that Bulk without collapsing the kernel into metaphysics.
 - **Shell / Boundary** names the minimal admissibility surface: what the interface is allowed to “count” as a valid claim.

 Nothing here is a claim about physical cosmology.
 The point is: **if you insist on contracting Minds and exit-capable institutions, you inherit a certain boundary discipline.**